linz/step-ag-grid/README.md

         headerName: "Id",
         export: false,
       }),
-      GridCell({
+      // This is the flex column that will expand to fit GridCell({
         field: "name",
         headerName: "Name",
+        flex: 1,
         cellRendererParams: {
           warning: ({ value }) => value === "Tester" && "Testers are testing",
           info: ({ value }) => value === "Developer" && "Developers are awesome",